5:30 Soap Box Derby

 The Derby is an adult event, as the curves of the track and the racers themselves can be very unpredictable.

-3. ENTER AT YOUR OWN RISK!
-You are responsible for your own safety, the safety of your team, and you are responsible for the safety of anyone who comes in contact with your vehicle (and make sure your health insurance is up to date 🙂 )
+- ENTER AT YOUR OWN RISK!
+You are solely responsible for your own safety, the safety of your team, and you are responsible for the safety of anyone who comes in contact with your vehicle (and make sure your health insurance is up to date)

-15. NEW RULE: The vehicle might need to be towed in order to get back to the starting line.
-There should be something on the front or back to enable this to happen, and the whole car should be strong enough so it doesn’t break apart and get strung along the path like a yard sale behind the tow vehicle.
+- The vehicle might need to be pulled in order to get back to the starting line or to walk the parade.
+There should be something on the front or back to enable a tow rope, and the whole car should be strong enough so it doesn’t break apart and get strung along the path like a yard sale.

-17. Judges maintain the right to refuse a car from the race if it is deemed unsafe, offensive or otherwise inappropriate (this has never happened…but just sayin’ we’re goin’ a bit more legit these days).
+- Judges maintain the right to refuse a car from the race if it is deemed unsafe, offensive or otherwise inappropriate (this has never happened…but just sayin’ we’re goin’ a bit more legit these days).
+Ultimately, however, this safety and the judgement thereof is the responsibility of the car owner.

 Remember, winning is in the eye of the beholder (race judge), who might just not be paying attention at the time.
 You gotta take wins, losses and fairness in stride and with a lot of salt.